Test Yourself: 17 Spanish Quiz Websites to Put Your Language Skills to the Test

 Give it a try if you want to check all your skills at once!

-The following websites are the perfect places to practice different areas of learning and self-assessment.
+The following websites are the perfect places to practice different areas of learning and self-assessment, with a special focus on grammar and vocabulary Spanish quizzes.
 Get ready for an explosion of quizzes!

 This website’s the perfect place to do hundreds of quizzes and exercises and get feedback within seconds!

 The exercises are divided by level (choose the one you want on the left side of your screen), and each level is divided into different categories: grammar exercises, situation exercises, cultural studies and vocabulary exercises.

 Each category contains different topics, so you can choose the one you want to review or study.
 Individual topics also include different exercises, which you can see on the left-hand side of the page.

 When you finish an exercise, click on “Check Answer” to see how you’ve done.